TUMFTM/motorcycle_model/README.md

 Please download the software under following link: https://www.mbsim-env.de/builds/run/current/win64-dailyrelease/.

 # Motorcycle model
 In the following some information about the model functionalities are given.
+More details on the model can be found in the following paper: https://www.mdpi.com/2076-3417/10/19/6826.

 ### Switch for Dofs
 The parameters with the name beginning in "enable_" allow to decide which Dofs are